Metroshares/util-docs-ts/README.md

-# EOSIO Book
-Early stages of a documentation convention for EOSIO based repositories.
+_Early stages of a documentation convention for EOSIO based repositories.
 Will be rolled out to support a variety of languages and provide a standardized output.
-Presently, installation is completed by including a submodule and some scripts.
-Moving towards an NPM package.
+Presently, installation is completed using a submodule pattern and some scripts.
+Soon it will be a CLI tool for generating documentation._

+# Docs: Typescript
+For implementing EOSIO Docs with Typescript.

 # Quickstart
 Open terminal and CD to the root directory of your project.